MikeSos/CPPEarlyObjectsAnswer/readMe.txt

 All of these were done by me, Michael Sosnowski.
 You can get in contact with me through my website at http://www.michaelsosnowski.info

-In the next 90 days, all programming challenge problems from Chapter 6 to the end of the book should be added.
+In the next 90 days, most of the programming challenge problems from Chapter 6 to the end of the book should be added.